Kirk-Patrick/PHP-RealEstate-App/README.md

 # PHP-RealEstate-App
 This Project is a school based assignment that was given at the  University I attended.
 It Illustrate Common application functionality such as:
 ------------------------------------------------------------------------------------------------------------------------------------------
-Login / User membership
+Login / User membership,
-Sessions
+Sessions,
 Role base Access Control
-CRUD

---OOP
+CRUD,
 Use of object oriented php classes to Model Objects from  database fields
 ------------------------------------------------------------------------------------------------------------------------------------------
 Tools: